opensearch-project/project-website/_posts/2022-03-22-Introducing-Data-Prepper-1.3.0-with-New-Aggregation-Processor.md

 ## Setting Timestamps on Events

-Data Prepper new provides a new
+Data Prepper provides a new
 [date processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/date-processor/README.md)
 to allow pipeline authors to configure the timestamp.
 This gives pipeline authors a couple options.
 The first option is to parse a field in the current Event according to a date-time pattern.
 This is useful if your log events already